Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Depth-Weighted Prevalence (DWP) for an RF Tree Ensemble

 We use $\hat{\cF}_{\epsilon}$ as a shorthand for $\hat{\cF}_{\epsilon}(\cP, T, \cD)$ when the path $\cP$ from tree $T$ and the data $\cD$ of interest are clear.
 Note that if a feature appears more than once on the path $\cP$, its sign in $\hat \cF_\epsilon $ is the sign when the feature appears the first time with the impurity decrease above the threshold.
 Our main theorem will be stated in terms of the DWP of a signed feature set $S^\pm \subset [p]\times \{-1, +1\}$ on the random path $\cP$ within $\hat{\cF}_{\epsilon}$.
 To formally define the DWP of $S^\pm$, we first need to identify the sources of randomness underlying $\hat{\cF}_{\epsilon}$.
-There are three layers of randomness involved: \begin{enumerate} \item \textbf{($\cD$: Data randomness)} the randomness involved in the data generation; \item \textbf{($T$: Tree randomness)} the randomness involved in growing an individual tree with parameter $\mt$, given data $\cD$; \item \textbf{($\cP$: Path randomness)} the randomness involved in selecting a random path $\cP$ of depth $d$ with probability $2^{-d}$, given the tree $T$. \end{enumerate} In our following definition of the DWP of signed feature sets, the probability is conditioned on the data $\cD$, and taken only over the randomness of the tree $T$ and the randomness of selecting one of its paths as in $\cP$.
+There are three layers of randomness involved: \begin{enumerate} \item \textbf{($\cD$: Data randomness)} the randomness involved in the data generation; \item \textbf{($T$: Tree randomness)} the randomness involved in growing an individual tree with parameter $\mt$, given data $\cD$; \item \textbf{($\cP$: Path randomness)} the randomness involved in selecting a random path $\cP$ of depth $d$ with probability $2^{-d}$, given a tree $T$ from an RF tree ensemble with parameter $\mt$ based on data $\cD$. \end{enumerate} In the following definition of the DWP of signed feature sets, the probability is conditioned on data $\cD$, and taken only over the randomness of the tree $T$ and the randomness of selecting one of its paths as in $\cP$.